Oil is a vital lubricant in a well-functioning engine, but your spark plugs are not the place it should be.

 This could lead to engine problems and result in shakes while driving or idling.

-When the fuel-air mixture in your cylinders doesn’t burn properly because of oil deposits on your spark plug threads, fuel may shoot out your exhaust pipe and sound like a mini-explosion as it combusts externally.
+When the fuel-air mixture in your cylinders doesn’t burn properly because of oil contamination and excess oil deposits on your spark plug threads, fuel may shoot out your exhaust pipe and sound like a mini-explosion as it combusts externally.

-This happens when your spark plug can’t burn off all the fuel before your exhaust valves open.
+This happens when your spark plug can’t burn off all the fuel before your exhaust valve opens.

 Next, let’s look at some common reasons for oil on spark plugs.